Music Trance

 Music Trance is a studio album by Ben E. King, released in 1980.

 It contains only seven tracks; however, the tracks are some of the longest he ever recorded.
 As a result, the length of the album is longer than many of his others.

 The single "Music Trance" peaked at No. 29 on the Billboard Hot R&B/Hip-Hop Songs chart.
 The B-side contained "And This Is Love".
 The album peaked at No. 73 on the Billboard Top R&B Albums chart.

 Production

-The production was shared by Mass Production and Bert DeCoteaux.
+The production was shared by productionsherers, Mass Production and Bert DeCoteaux.